panzerdp/dmitripavlutin.com/content/posts/079-react-usecallback/index.md

 ## 5. Summary

+Any optimization adds complexity.
+Any optimization added too early is a risk because the optimized code may change many times.

 When thinking about performance tweaks, I always recall the [statement](https://wiki.c2.com/?ProfileBeforeOptimizing):

 > Profile before optimizing

-Any optimization adds complexity.
-Any optimization added too early is a risk because the optimized code may change many times.

-These considerations to the usage of `useCallback()` hooks.
-The best use case of it is to memoize the callback functions that are supplied to heavy memoized child components.
+These considerations apply to the usage of `useCallback()` hook.
+Its appropriate use case is to memoize the callback functions that are supplied to memoized child components.

 Either way, even if your situation fits, profile and then decide to apply `useCallback()`.